IRIG-BCI-IMAC/Dual_miR_mRNA_SCseq/Scripts/READ_ME.md

 Outputs:
 Table of results from GSEA analysis for all miRNAs selected for analysis.
 Plots of GSEA results log10-pvalue as a function of enrichment score.

+### `Histogram_jaccard_index.R`
+Intersections between the set of predicted targets of each miRNAs with the set of core targets of hsa-miR-92a-3p are compute and compare with random intersection expected.
+Targets are selected using different options:
+- Both conserved and non-conserved targets, threshold on targets expression > 4 RPKM in log2 scale and TCS <= 0
+- Conserved targets, threshold on targets expression > 4 RPKM in log2 scale and TCS < -0.1
+- Conserved targets, threshold on targets expression > -7 RPKM in log2 scale and TCS < -0.1

+Outputs:
+Plot with histogram of percentage of common targets between miRNAs and core targets of hsa-miR-92a-3p and histogram of random percentage of intersection expected (H0).

+### `GSEA_simulation_Jaccard_core.R`
+GSEA analysis on simulated sets of 588 targets which have a Jaccard index between 0 and 0.07 with miR-92a-3p core targets.
+For each Jaccard index, the simulated sets of targets were generated 100 times and the p-value of GSEA analysis were plot as boxplots.

+Outputs:
+Boxplot of GSEA log10 (pvalues) obtained for miR-92a-3p correlations with simulated sets of 588 targets with varying Jaccard index with the miR-92a-3p target core.

 ### `P-values_simulations.R`
 GSEA analysis and Kolmogorov-Smirnov test on simulated genes and sets of targets for different number of used targets.